calint/tang-nano-9k--riscv--cache-psram/emulator/src/README.md

   - increases compile time and is not scalable; however, compilation time for this application is negligible
 * use of `static` storage and function declarations
   - gives compiler opportunity to optimize
+* functions are declared with trailing return type that is specified
 * include order relevant
   - subsystems are included in dependency order making the program readable top-down
 * `inline` functions